biostatpzeng/pingzeng/publications/methodpaper.md

 + *The research is supported in part by NFSC and other fundings from Chinese Government.*
 :blush:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
++ Identification of egenes by integrating external eQTL information and its applications to TCGA project
 + A mediation analysis perspective for transcriptome-wide association studies
 + A composite null hypothesis testing perspective of gene-based statistical colocalization analysis for complex traits
 + A trans-ethnic hierarchical integrative model of association studies for complex traits in minority populations with summary statistics